-Open staircase designs invite you to visit the terrace and/or upper level.
 These days finished basements are a major part of the living space with a man-cave, media room and/or a fitness room in many homes.
-It’s not just a deep, dark cave to store a bunch of stuff anymore.
+They’re not just deep, dark caves to store a bunch of stuff anymore.

 What I mean by all of that is in a typical home the staircase leading to the basement is more often than not, behind a closed door.
 So you never really know if a bathroom, a closet, a bedroom or the basement staircase lies behind the door.